Infection Definitions

 - Attendance rates at the out-patient department

-- Admission, readmission & discharge rates
+- Admission, readmission and discharge rates

 - Duration of stay in hospital